 For this reason, it is important to design infrastructure in a way that accounts for uncertainty.
 This entails building in flexibility, providing opportunities to make revisions in light of new information.
 Increasingly sophisticated tools, such as ROA and RDM are already being used to inform decision-making, in areas such as the flood defences in the Netherlands.
 More information on these approaches can be found in our publication Climate change risks and adaptation: Linking policy and economics.

-4. In your paper, you mention a number of sustinable infrastructure initiatives, including the Room for the River projects in the Netherlands, the Slussen masterplan in Sweden, and the Boston Central Artery project.
+You also mention a number of sustinable infrastructure initiatives, including the Room for the River projects in the Netherlands, the Slussen masterplan in Sweden, and the Boston Central Artery project.
 What policy conditions and/or investment environments facilitated these projects?

 One of the common elements across these case studies is the vital need to develop sustainable funding models to cover the costs of resilient infrastructure.
 Progress on the Room for the River project has been enabled by the provision of predictable and adequate funding from the central government.
 Meanwhile, disputes between local governments about the allocation of costs for the Slussen masterplan will need to be overcome for implementation to proceed.
 The net benefits are positive, but the political economy is challenging.

 Another key factor in facilitating these projects has been the previous investments in climate data and high levels of technical capacity.
 The Boston project, for example, developed new modelling approaches to assess flood risk, but this was building on previous public investments in providing climate data and tools.